meganKwok168/MeganKwok-anthology/tailscale-termius.md

   * but apparently mesh architecture gives you more control
 *  every tailscale connection is direct device-to-device
 *  deny is not an option
+*  put tags onto your devices
+*  make sure your droplet is connected to tailscale too

 acl json ===================
 ```